eBay/tsv-utils/README.md

 ### tsv-select

-A version of the Unix `cut` utility with the ability to select fields by name, drop fields, and re-order fields.
+A version of the Unix `cut` utility with the ability to select fields by name, drop fields, and reorder fields.
 The following command writes the `date` and `time` fields from a pair of files to standard output:
 ```
 $ tsv-select -H -f date,time file1.tsv file2.tsv
 ```